mavryk-network/mavryk-taquito/docs/originate.md

 Here are three examples of originating a contract using Webmavryk.
 The first example initializes the storage of the contract using a familiar-looking javascript object.
 The second and third demonstrates the use of plain Michelson and JSON Michelson.
 The first method is preferred, but if you have a reason to circumvent the convenient storage API, you can do so.

-We will show these three examples using the `Contract API` and the `Wallet API.` The new Webmavryk Wallet API interacts with wallets, supporting Beacon, the TZIP-10 standard.
+We will show these three examples using the `Contract API` and the `Wallet API.` The new Webmavryk Wallet API interacts with wallets, supporting Mavlet, the TZIP-10 standard.

 > Note: To run the `Wallet API` examples, you can install a wallet extension to your browser.
-For example, the Beacon Extension can be download [here](https://www.walletbeacon.io/).
+For example, the Mavlet Extension can be download [here](https://www.mavlet.mavryk.org/).

 <Tabs
 defaultValue="contractAPI"